Brit Morin

 Brittany "Brit" Morin (born 6 December 1985) is an American venture capitalist, entrepreneur, and technologist.
-She is the co-founder of and managing partner at Offline Ventures, an early stage venture fund and studio, founder and CEO of Brit + Co, a media and digital education company based in San Francisco, the founder of Selfmade, an education and community platform for female entrepreneurs, and the founder of BFF, an open-access community for women and nonbinary people in Web3.
+She is the co-founder and managing partner of Offline Ventures, an early stage venture fund and studio, founder and CEO of Brit + Co, a media and digital education company based in San Francisco, the founder of Selfmade, an education and community platform for female entrepreneurs, and the founder of BFF, an open-access community for women and nonbinary people in Web3.

 Morin is the author of Homemakers: A Domestic Handbook for the Digital Generation, published by HarperCollins, and as of 2021, writes a business advice column, "Dear Brit", in Entrepreneur Magazine.

 Early life and education

 Morin was born in San Antonio, Texas.
 She studied business and communications at the University of Texas at Austin.

 Career

 After graduation, Morin moved to Silicon Valley.
 She worked at Apple on iTunes and later spent four years at Google, where she helped launch projects such as Google TV, Google Maps, and iGoogle under Marissa Mayer.